-Niacin, a B vitamin, has long been used to increase high-density lipoprotein (HDL) cholesterol — the "good" cholesterol that helps remove low-density lipoprotein (LDL), the "bad" cholesterol from your bloodstream.
+Niacin has long been used to lower triglycerides and to increase high-density lipoprotein (HDL) cholesterol.
+This "good" cholesterol helps remove low-density lipoprotein (LDL) cholesterol, the "bad" cholesterol, from the bloodstream.

 But niacin isn't for everyone.
 People who take niacin in addition to common cholesterol medications see very little additional benefit.
 And niacin can cause uncomfortable and sometimes dangerous side effects.

-Niacin (nicotinic acid) is a B vitamin that's used by your body to turn food into energy.
-Niacin also helps keep your nervous system, digestive system and skin healthy.
+Niacin (nicotinic acid) is a B vitamin that's used by the body to turn food into energy.
+Niacin also helps keep the nervous system, digestive system and skin healthy.
 That's why niacin is often a part of a daily multivitamin, though most people get enough niacin from the food they eat.

-When it's used as a treatment to increase your HDL cholesterol or correct a vitamin deficiency, niacin is sold in higher doses that are prescribed by your doctor.
-Prescription-strength niacin includes such drugs as Niacor and Niaspan.
+When it's used as a treatment to improve cholesterol numbers or correct a vitamin deficiency, niacin is sold in higher doses available by prescription.

 Niacin is also available as an over-the-counter supplement.
-Supplements sold over-the-counter are not regulated like prescription medications.
+Supplements are not regulated like prescription medications.
 The ingredients, formulations and effects of over-the-counter niacin can vary widely.

-Don't take niacin without discussing it with your doctor first because niacin can cause serious side effects when taken in high doses.
+Don't take niacin without discussing it with your health care provider first because niacin can cause serious side effects when taken in high doses.

-Niacin can raise HDL cholesterol by more than 30 percent.
 There's currently some debate about the exact role HDL plays in the body and in the development of heart disease.
-But HDL has generally been thought to pick up excess "bad" cholesterol in your blood and take it to your liver for disposal, which is why HDL is dubbed the "good" cholesterol.
+But HDL has generally been thought to pick up excess bad cholesterol in the blood and take it to the liver for disposal, which is why HDL is dubbed the good cholesterol.

-Despite niacin's ability to raise HDL, recent research suggests that niacin therapy isn't linked to lower rates of death, heart attack or stroke.
+Despite niacin's ability to lower triglycerides and raise HDL, research suggests that niacin therapy isn't linked to lower rates of death, heart attack or stroke.

 Lifestyle changes are helpful in boosting HDL: